priyankarauthan/CI-CD/README.md

 # CI-CD

+## What is a Container?

+A container is a lightweight package that includes:

+Application code

+Runtime (Java, Python, Node)

+Libraries & dependencies

+Config files

+👉 All bundled together so it runs anywhere consistently

+## 🔹 Real Tools

+Docker → to create containers

+Kubernetes → to manage containers at scale

-# Steps to Automate Deployment in GitLab
+## Steps to Automate Deployment in GitLab

 1️⃣ Push Code to GitLab